8 Best Protein Powders, How to Use Them, FAQs and More

 Benefits:

-• Lowers Cholesterol: High levels of cholesterol can build up in the bloodstream, causing arteries to narrow and thicken, plus upping the risk of heart disease.
+• May lower cholesterol: High levels of cholesterol can build up in the bloodstream, causing arteries to narrow and thicken and upping the risk of heart disease.
 Some animal studies have found that brown rice protein could cut cholesterol levels to reduce the risk of heart disease.
+One open‑label, randomized, controlled trial in adults with metabolic syndrome showed that adding 15 grams of brown rice bran powder daily to the diet for eight weeks led to significant reductions in total cholesterol and LDL (“bad”) cholesterol compared with a standard diet alone, suggesting that components of brown‑rice‑derived supplementation can help improve cholesterol levels in humans.

 Goals: